-Each individual who is elected president of our society for three years, has the honour of wearing our Presidential Chain of Office.
+Each individual who is elected President of our Society (for a term of three years), has the honour of wearing our Presidential Chain of Office.
 It is based on the Ballinagroun Lunula and was designed by Wicca Designs in Kenmare.
-Each link bears the name of the President commencing with that of our first president Dr F. M. Hilliard.
+Each link bears the name of the President, commencing with that of our first president Dr F. M. Hilliard.

 Gold lunula from td.
 Ballinagroun, Co Kerry.
 Found on the property of Major J. McGillycuddy at Ballinagroun, Inch, Annascaul, Co.
 Kerry.